Mahmoud-Mowafy/Automotive-BC---W11/Sprint_2/C_Syntax_Tasks/README.md

           - Use this prototype void updateBoard (uint8_t *board, uint8_t position, uint8_t value);
           - This function will take the board, position to update and value to set in this position What to Deliver

-            - Use this prototype void updateBoard (uint8_t *board, uint8_t position, uint8_t value);
-            - This function will take the board, position to update and value to set in this position Deliver these two functions as requested and without changing in their prototypes
+            Deliver these two functions as requested and without changing in their prototypes

 Implement Players Config